Comparisons between Two AM5s

 Aug 28, 2025

-Both posts discuss telescope mount selection and performance considerations for astrophotography setups.
+Both posts discuss telescope mount selection and compatibility considerations for astrophotography setups.

 Unable to achieve focus after reflector modifications